-Your accommodation for the week is in a medieval village, where every morning you'll breakfast surrounded by the scents of the hotel's private garden, and hear the town church bells ring; it is a two minute walk from the lively center of Santarcangelo di Romagna, where you can stroll the narrow cobblestone streets and reach shops and city markets.
+Your accommodation for the holiday is in a medieval village, where every morning you'll breakfast surrounded by the scents of the hotel's private garden, and hear the town church bells ring; it is a two minute walk from the lively center of Santarcangelo di Romagna, where you can stroll the narrow cobblestone streets and reach shops and city markets.
 In the nearby hills we will cook and eat together at a charming country villa.

 - 2 cooking classes, preparing our four-course lunches

 - Wine tastings and lesson with a sommelier

 - Guided tasting of many PDO and IGP products from Emilia-Romagna

 - Making your own pizza with an Italian pizzaiolo

 Day 1 - Sunday - Welcome to Italy